 The foundation of Sandy Camper’s professional passion is to help liberate her clients from limitations through her practice of Chinese medicine in order to live a life of purpose being spiritually connected, emotionally balanced and physically thriving.
 Since 1995, Sandy has helped patients with a variety of acute and chronic health issues, ranging from sciatica and back pain, to PMS and other gynecological problems including infertility, to digestive issues, anxiety and depression and more.

 As both a patient and practitioner of Chinese medicine, Sandy has first hand experience of the transformational changes it can bring to a person’s life and well-being.
 When working as a high school science teacher, Sandy injured her back which resulted in excruciating chronic pain and she decided to try acupuncture in an attempt to avoid taking addictive narcotic pain medication.
 She was amazed that the pain was completely gone after two treatments.
 Years later, facing different health issues, she again sought out acupuncture as a possible treatment.
-Sandy was delighted when the acupuncturist explained that the disparate symptoms, for which she was seeing two different specialists, were connected to the same root imbalance, and while it took longer for these issues to resolve than it took for the back pain to improve, she experienced other improvement in her health–positive side effects!
+Sandy was delighted when the acupuncturist explained that the disparate symptoms, for which she was seeing two different specialists, were connected to the same root imbalance.
+While it took longer for these issues to resolve than it took for the back pain to improve, she experienced other improvements in her health–positive side effects!
 It was during this course of treatment that Sandy decided she had to learn how acupuncture worked and she began to study this ancient practice of Chinese healing.

 Sandy earned a Bachelor of Science degree in Chemistry from the University of Delaware in 1987 and completed the course work to receive a teaching credential.
 She taught high school honors chemistry, physics and physical science in the San Francisco bay area.
 After deciding to pursue the study of acupuncture, Sandy continued her education by earning a Master of Acupuncture degree in 1995 from the Traditional Acupuncutre Institute (now Maryland University of Integrative Health) in Laurel, Maryland.
 Since then, she has been in private practice.
 Sandy studied Chinese herbal medicine from 1994 to 1996 with renowned herbalist and author, Ted Kaptchuk, O.M.D., and in 2003, she completed a two-year clinical integration course with prominent scholar and author, Lonny Jarrett, M.Ac., M.S., FNAAOM, whose teachings combine the richness and complexity of ancient traditions with a progressive perspective for the highest context of healing.
 She continues to study Contemporary Chinese Pulse DIagnosis which is a subtle, yet sophisticated, analytic method used by dedicated practitioners.
 She served on the faculty of the Traditional Acupuncture Institute as an associate faculty, designing and teaching courses in Chinese medical theory and as a clinical supervisor advising students on the treatment of their patients.